weavejester/intentions/README.md

 When the inheritance order is ambiguous (such as in the case of a [diamond dependency][1]), dependencies are converted to strings and ordered alphanumerically, so as to always provide a consistent ordering.
-This can be overridden by using the `prefer-method` function.
+This can be overridden by using the `prefer-conduct` function.

 For example: